UCBerkeleySETI/blml/README.md

 # blml
-Breakthrough Listen Machine Learning code and documentation

-Here you can find presentations, code, and documentation from the workshop at UC Berkeley on June 2 and 3 2016, in addition to further development of machine learning on Breakthrough Listen data.
+This repository contains code and documentation from a workshop at UC Berkeley on June 2 and 3 2016.
+More recent ML development is now at https://github.com/UCBerkeleySETI/breakthrough/tree/master/ML

 # Experiments